-Andrew Sullivan: The Danger of Knowing You’re On the ‘Right Side of History’
+Andrew Sullivan: The Danger of Knowing You’re on the ‘Right Side of History’

 This is not just an evangelical truth.
 It is deeply embedded in all of Christianity.
 No party, no cause, no struggle, however worthy, is ever free from evil.
 No earthly cause is entirely good.
 And to believe with absolute certainty that you are on “the right side of history,” or on the right side of a battle between “good and evil,” is a dangerous and seductive form of idolatry.
 It flatters yourself.
 And it will lead you inevitably to lose your moral bearings because soon, you will find yourself doing and justifying things that are evil solely because they advance the cause of the “good.”
 These compromises can start as minor and forgivable trade-offs; but they compound over time.
 In the Catholic church, the conviction that the institution could do no wrong, that its reputation must endure because it represented the right side in the struggle against evil … led to the mass rape of children and teens.

 The religious right’s embrace of Trump is of a similar trope.
 It is not some kind of aberration in the transformation of a faith into a worldly and political cause, it is its logical consequence.
-The Christian right’s support for a sociopathic, cruel and vulgar pagan was inevitable, in other words, from the moment the Moral Majority was born.
+The Christian right’s support for a sociopathic, cruel, and vulgar pagan was inevitable, in other words, from the moment the Moral Majority was born.
 If politics is fused with religion, and if your opponents are deemed evil, then almost anything can be justified to defeat them.
 Sooner or later, you’l find yourself defending the molestation of a minor.
 Which is why I have long refused to call this political movement Christian, but Christianist.
 It is not about faith; it is about power.

 But evangelical Republicans are not, of course, the only group susceptible to such corruption.
 Democrats are human as well, as we have so abundantly discovered.
 Many of them have also made their political struggle into a secular form of religion, and found myriad ways to defend the indefensible because the cause demanded it.
 I vividly remember Gloria Steinem’s op-ed defending Bill Clinton’s sex abuse at the time (she still refuses to disown it).
 I remember how many wanted to conflate sexual abuse with private consensual sex.
 I also recall a bizarre very-Washington lunch in that period when, for some reason, I was seated next to Barbra Streisand (my first and thankfully last encounter with the singer).
 I mentioned Paula Jones’s lawsuit — which I’d just defended in the pages of The New Republic — just to see what she’d say.
 Streisand’s lip curled.
 “Ugh,” she scoffed.
 “She’s a little kurva.”
 I later discovered that this means “whore,” “bitch,” or “slut.”
 And that was by no means an unusual Democratic response of the time.